 2. Custodian Controlled Self-Directed IRA

 IRA Financial Trust Company offers Self-Directed IRA investors full IRA custodial services for traditional and alternative asset investments, such as real estate.
-All IRA funds will be held with Northern Trust, an FDIC insured global banking leader for over 125 years, before the client directs the funds for investment.
+All IRA funds will be held with Capital One Bank, providing FDIC protection up to $250,000, before the client directs the funds for investment.

 Until a 1996 court case, the custodian controlled Self-Directed IRA was the only way one was able to use IRA funds to make a non-traditional investment, such as real estate.
 In essence, with a custodian controlled Self-Directed IRA, every step an IRA holder wanted to make had to be carried out through a custodian such as IRA Financial Trust Company.
 In other words, the IRA holder directs the IRA custodian, IRA Financial Trust, to make the investment directly.
 All transaction related activity, such as paying expenses or depositing checks, must be paid by the IRA custodian.